ongyiumark/kalamanC/README.md

 <a name=tutorial></a>
 # Language Tutorial
 ### Data Types
-Kalamansi currently has 5 data type:
+KalamanC currently has 5 data type:
 - bilang (integer)
 - doble (double)
 - mgawords (string)
 - lista (list)
 - func

-Kalamansi is staticly typed like C++, so delaring and initializing variables have the same syntax as C++.
+KalamanC is staticly typed like C++, so delaring and initializing variables have the same syntax as C++.
 ```
 bilang x;                    // Declares an integer 'x', initializes to 0
 x = 4;                       // Sets 'x' to 4